vijayanajay/stock_rule_based/docs/architecture.md

 ## Component View

-The MEQSAP application is composed of the following primary modules, which collaborate to execute the backtesting pipeline:
+The Automated Technical Analyst Assistant v1.0 is composed of the following primary modules, which collaborate to execute the backtesting pipeline:

-* **`config` Module:** This module is responsible for loading the user's strategy `.yaml` file and validating its structure and values against a strict Pydantic schema.
+* **`Data Ingestion` Module:** This module is responsible for acquiring historical market data from `yfinance` and managing the file-based caching system to ensure efficiency.
-* **`data` Module:** This module handles the acquisition and management of historical market data.
-It interfaces with `yfinance`, performs data integrity checks, and manages the file-based caching system to ensure efficiency.
+* **`Strategy Engine` Module:** This module handles the definition and execution of trading strategies.
+It includes a rule-based engine that allows new strategies to be added via configuration.
-* **`backtest` Module:** This is the core engine of the application.
-It takes the prepared data and strategy configuration, generates trading signals (using `pandas-ta`), executes the backtest (using `vectorbt`), and runs the required robustness "Vibe Checks" (e.g., high fees, trade count).
+* **`Backtesting` Module:** This is the core engine of the application.
+It takes the prepared data and strategy configuration, generates trading signals (using `pandas-ta`), executes the backtest (using `vectorbt`), and runs the required robustness checks (e.g., high fees, trade count).
+* **`Signal Generation` Module:** This module generates daily trading signals based on the "Active Strategy" for each stock.
+It operates in a stateless manner, meaning it does not track open positions, portfolios, or historical trades for its logic.
-* **`reporting` Module:** This module takes the raw results from the `backtest` module and is responsible for all user-facing output.
+* **`Reporting` Module:** This module takes the raw results from the `backtest` module and is responsible for all user-facing output.
 It generates the formatted "Executive Verdict" table for the terminal (using `rich`) and compiles the comprehensive PDF report when requested (using `pyfolio`).
-* **`cli` Module:** This module serves as the application's main entry point.
+* **`CLI` Module:** This module serves as the application's main entry point.
 It handles parsing command-line arguments (e.g., `--report`, `--verbose`) and orchestrates the workflow by calling the other modules in the correct sequence.

 This component-based structure is visualized below: